 Global Add-On: configures the package as an add-on package that can be used to add additional services to existing account packages.
 E.g. can be used to sell additional equipment or apply additional charges so that the services applying these charges do not need to be configured on standard packages in the product catalog.
 Global add-on packages can only be added to account packages that are configured with the ‘Add-on eligible’ setting.
 Packages cannot be setup as both a global add-on package and an add-on eligible package

 Add-on eligible: configures the package to permit any global add-on packages to be added to it.
 Global add-ons added to the eligible account package will add the services contained within the global add-on package to the eligible account package (e.g. additional one-time or recurring services will be appended to the eligible account package).
 For an example on how to setup add-on and eligible packages see the Global Add-on Package Configuration Example

-This tab will display any services within the package that contain buckets.
+This tab will display any services within the package that have been configured with usage buckets.
 Clicking on the icon next to the service name on this tab will reveal bucket details and allow you to configure buckets as shared.
 Shared buckets are available to be used by other usage based services in the package but will only be used after the services in the package have consumed their own buckets.

 This tab will display any custom fields that have been setup with an 'Entity' value of 'Packages'.
 Custom fields are used to capture/provide additional data on the package within the product catalog.
 Custom fields on this tab are typically used to store internal/back-end details related to the package.
-To allow or require users to enter data when adding packages to accounts you would setup custom fields with an 'Entity' value of 'Account Package'.
+To display custom data or require users to enter custom data when adding packages to accounts you would setup custom fields with an 'Entity' value of 'Account Package'.
 For more information see the Custom Fields article.